 What we are doing

 With our partners in Myanmar, local NGO Kalyana Mitta Foundation (KMF), we have been awarded a grant from the Big Lottery Fund to implement a new project at Inle Lake, Myanmar.
-This project is now in it’s second year, and aims to improve the livelihoods of disadvantaged youth, while protecting the environment of the area, through sound agricultural practices that increase sustainable land use and improve resilience to climate change.
+This project is now in it’s third year, and aims to improve the livelihoods of disadvantaged youth, while protecting the environment of the area, through sound agricultural practices that increase sustainable land use and improve resilience to climate change.
 The project’s focus is on:

 - Training youth in eco farming, eco-social enterprise

 - Setting up demonstration plots for those trained in eco farming, to pass on their knowledge to farmers from their own communities

 - Raising awareness within local communities on how to manage Inle Lake watershed sustainably including ‘We Love Inle Lake’ Campaign with youth groups and schools

 - Disaster Risk Reduction plans in communities vulnerable to climate change

 - Setting up eco-social enterprises for the youth to create sustainable livelihoods